mheap/markdown-to-jira/README.md

 ## Usage

+To run the tool in dry-run mode and test your task definition, run the tool with the `-d` flag.
+This will output ticket ID `9999` for any parent tasks and `1234` for any child tasks.
+No API requests will be sent and no tickets will be created

 ### Provide a string on the CLI
 ```
 m2j -s 'This is an example ticket @michael.heap {Documentation} {Node}'